20 Best Personal Websites (Examples) 2026

 The only other page is the About page, which shares more about Mindy, services, experience, etc.

-Note: Add links to your portfolio projects so potential clients can review your works first-hand.
+What stands out: Add links to your portfolio projects so potential clients can review your works first-hand.

-18. Olga Miljko
+14. Olga Miljko

 Built with: Squarespace